 Institutes and Centers

-Utica College offers several institutes and centers that involve participation from throughout the College and the public to address issues of common interest and concern.
+Utica University offers several institutes and centers that involve participation from throughout the University and the public to address issues of common interest and concern.

 In addition to these lectures, the Institute forms working groups that produce policy research on various themes throughout the year.
 The results of these meetings, as well as the published research, are made available to the public.

 In addition to the colloquium series and the working groups, the Institute hosts an annual conference focusing on an especially urgent issue facing society that year.

 Utica University's Center for Ergonomic Analysis and Research (CEAR) provides opportunities for educational programs, research, and ergonomic consultation for the institution, other companies, and their workers.
 CEAR's expert staff members apply the most innovative, evidence-based techniques drawn from the fields of physical therapy, biomechanics, and ergonomics to reduce workplace injuries, increase productivity, and promote health and wellness.
 CEAR's mission is to benefit the Utica University community through a combination of educational outreach efforts, research and service-learning projects, and consulting contracts.